After the glitter fell on another compelling series of Strictly in 2019, we all thought we’d be back in September 2020 to do it all again.

 Who are the judges for Strictly 2020?

-There’s been no official word on who will be on our panel for 2020, though we are likely to see Craig Revel-Horwood return after it was reported he had signed a contract worth £200,000 with the BBC to sit on the panel for another year.
+There’s been no official word on who will be on our panel for 2020, though we are expecting to see Shirley Ballas back as Head Judge after her comments on the series returning.
+We are also likely to see Craig Revel-Horwood return after it was reported he had signed a contract worth £200,000 with the BBC to sit on the panel for another year.

 While she has been a hit with viewers and critics alike, new judge Motsi Mabuse may not be returning to Strictly for 2020 after she said she was yet to hear from Strictly bosses.